Frequently Asked Questions

 What type of music do you sing?

 We sing a really eclectic range of music from the more traditional barbershop through to ABBA, Adele, ELO.
-Elbow and many more.
+Elbow, Lady Gaga and many more.
 All in four part harmony style obviously.

 Are you a member of any organisations?